revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

   </details>

 ---
-37. Which is a datatype in python?
+37. Which of the following is a datatype in python?
 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 - a) number
 - b) char